RalphShindy/ViteMultipage/README.md

 # ViteMultipage
-A template for Vite with Bootstrap and multipage websites.
+A template for Vite with Bootstrap for multipage websites.